rogerdavid2/sites/template1/README.md

     fadeIn();
 });
 ```
-This is the calculation done to detect if each image is in view.
-By default
-the images just layer and stick ontop of eachother if no JavaScript is used!
+By default the images just layer and stick ontop of eachother if no JavaScript is used!
 Which creates
-a variation stacking effect.
+a stacking sticky effect.
 Another option to detect if images are in view is to use
 `InteresectionObserver`